 13. Walking the dog

 Find a bench or grassy spot somewhere along your dog walking route where you can sit down and write for 20 minutes while your pup investigates the area.
+Or take him to the dog park.

 Or write while walking.
 Before you pooh-pooh the idea, hear me out.
 When I lived in Boston, I worked at one end of the Boston Common, and the subway stop was at the opposite end.
 I got one of those reporter’s notebooks that flip up, and a pencil that you wear on your fingertip.